sourcegraph/handbook/content/departments/product-engineering/engineering/enablement/dev-experience/processes.md

 ### Updating the Dev Experience project board

-All engineers update the board in advance of the weekly sync.
+All engineers update the [Dev Experience project board](https://github.com/orgs/sourcegraph/projects/212) in advance of the weekly sync.

+The status field for each issue in the project board roughly represents the following:

+- **Unplanned**: No concrete plans to tackle yet
+- **Next iteration**: Something to consider for next iteration
+- **Planned**: On somebody's immediate plans (i.e. will be tackled roughly within this iteration)
+- **In progress**: Actively being worked on
+- **Blocked**: No progress can be made due to a dependency
+- **External**: DX-related work being handled by other teams
+- **Done**: That's a wrap!

 ### Updating the Product and Engineering roadmap

-The PM and work leads own the roadmap issues.
+The PM and work leads own the [roadmap issues](https://github.com/sourcegraph/sourcegraph/issues?q=label%3Aroadmap+label%3Ateam%2Fdevx+sort%3Aupdated-desc).
 They solicit input from the team to make sure the problem space is thorough, measures of success are ambitious-but-reasonable, and technical details are correct.

 ### Updating our Strategy page